fuzzylogicxx/fuzzylogic/posts/andy’s-40th.md

 Woody
 BS crew pete

 Played two sets.
-One at the start where I got to play Komiko and Dayton.
+One at the start where I got to play Komiko, Dayton, A Certain Ratio’s “Constant Curve” and Krush’s House Arrest.
 Asked by Andys sister to play Stevie Wonder’s while they brought a cake happy birthday but had to tell them I was warned explicitly not to play it!

 second set where i played Mr K edit, Freeeze and Sylvester much to Roberts and the Stirling crew’s delight and delgado jazz works.